 OpenText Trademark and Logo Usage Policy

-OpenText™ (and its affiliates) owns registered and unregistered product names, trade names, trademarks, service names, service marks, and logos (the “Marks”) in Canada, the United States, and in other countries.
-You may not use, reproduce, advertise, display, publish, or transmit any of the Marks without OpenText's prior written consent and/or absent a written agreement (written agreement hereinafter referred to as “Agreements and Programs”) between you and OpenText.
+OpenText™ (and its affiliates) owns registered and unregistered product names, trade names, trademarks, service names, service marks, trade dress, taglines logos and other source identifiers (the “Marks”) in Canada, the United States, and in other countries.
+You may not use, reproduce, advertise, display, publish, or transmit any of the Marks without OpenText's prior written consent and/or absent a written agreement (any such written agreement or consent hereinafter are collectively referred to as “Agreements and Programs”) between you and OpenText.
+For the avoidance of doubt, this policy is incorporated by reference into and is deemed to be a part of any Agreements and Programs between you and OpenText.
+As such, this policy is contractually and legally binding on you.
+ACCORDINGLY, IF YOU DO NOT AGREE TO THIS POLICY, YOU MUST NOT MAKE ANY USE WHATSOEVER OF ANY OF THE MARKS.
+Moreover, the Agreements and Programs between you and OpenText and this policy, both expressly supersede and take precedence over any right to use or refer to the Marks (whether as a “fair use” or otherwise) that you might otherwise have and YOU HEREBY EXPRESSLY AND IRREVOCABLY WAIVE ANY AND ALL SUCH RIGHTS.
 All other trademarks and logos listed on OpenText materials are the property of their respective owners.

-You must comply with this usage policy to refer to OpenText Marks.
-For branding requirements of OpenText Marks, taglines, colors, typography, and other materials, please refer to OpenText Brand Central.
-Usage of OpenText Marks may further be governed by Agreements and Programs between you and OpenText and/or prior written consent of OpenText.
+You must comply with this usage policy to use or refer to the Marks.
+For branding requirements of the Marks, including their required colors, typography, and other materials containing the Marks, please refer to other OpenText media.
+Usage of the Marks may further be governed by Agreements and Programs between you and OpenText, and as stated previously, this policy is incorporated by reference into and is a part of such Agreements and Programs. .

-For a listing of OpenText trademarks that apply to this usage policy, please refer to the OpenText Trademarks.
-This list may be updated from time-to-time and may not include all applicable OpenText trademarks, whether registered or unregistered.
-For questions and to inquire further about OpenText trademarks, please contact firstname.lastname@example.org.
+OpenText trademarks that apply to this usage policy include all applicable Marks, whether registered or unregistered.
+For questions and to inquire further about the Marks, please contact firstname.lastname@example.org.

-You may use OpenText Marks, subject to restrictions set forth in Agreements and Programs between you and OpenText and/or prior written consent of OpenText, to identify OpenText products, services, and programs on packaging, promotional, and advertising materials, provided you meet the following requirements:
+You may use the Marks, subject to restrictions set forth in Agreements and Programs between you and OpenText, and this policy, to identify OpenText products, services, and programs on packaging, promotional, and advertising materials, provided you meet the following requirements:

-- You may not include any OpenText Mark in your company name, product or service name, or domain name.
+- You may not include any Marks in your company name, product or service name, or domain name.

-- You may not include any OpenText Mark in your social media account name, assets, page(s) or community (collectively, “Social Media”), without written authorization from OpenText.
-Upon written authorization, you may use OpenText Marks to describe the purpose by referring to the OpenText product (“Forum for Magellan™ Users,” for example).
-List of Social Media includes, but is not limited to Twitter, Facebook, Instagram.
+- You may not include any Marks in your social media account name, assets, page(s) or community (collectively, “Social Media”), without written authorization from OpenText.
+Upon written authorization, you may use the Marks to describe the purpose of the Social Media forum by referring to the OpenText product (“Forum for Magellan™ Users,” for example).
+Social Media includes, but is not limited to Twitter, Facebook (Meta), Instagram and Linked-In.

-- You may not include any OpenText logo or product icon design, whole or in part, in your company logo, your product logo, your app launch tile image, in your software product or service or in your Social Media without prior written consent from OpenText.
+- You may not include any Mark, including any OpenText logo or product icon design, in whole or in part, in your company logo, your product logo, your app launch tile image, in your software product or service or in your Social Media without prior written consent from OpenText.

-- Your product name may not be confusingly similar to any OpenText trademark.
+- Your product name may not be confusingly similar to any Mark.

-- You may not use any OpenText Mark on or in connection with any obscene materials, and your use of any OpenText Mark may not be disparaging, defamatory, or libelous to OpenText, any of its products, or any person or entity.
+- You may not use any Marks on or in connection with any obscene materials, and your use of any Marks may not be disparaging, defamatory, or libelous to OpenText, any of its products, or any person or entity.

-- An OpenText Mark may not be the most prominent visual element on packaging, a download page, app store marketing, or other marketing materials for your product or service.
-Your company name or logo, your product or service name, and your graphic identity should be significantly larger than any OpenText Mark.
+- A Mark may not be the most prominent visual element on packaging, a download page, app store marketing, or other marketing materials for your product or service.
+Your company name or logo, your product or service name, and your graphic identity should be significantly larger than any Mark.

 - If you refer to an OpenText product, you should use the full name of the product in the first and most prominent reference (OpenText™ Magellan™, OpenText™ AppWorks™, for example).
-When using an OpenText trademark, mark it with a ™ or ® in accordance to that described in the OpenText Trademark list.
+When using a Mark, use it with a ™, SM or ® in accordance with the Marks in OpenText media.

-- You may not shorten, abbreviate, or modify any OpenText Mark.
-Always spell out OpenText’s trademarks exactly as they appear in the OpenText Trademarks and do not modify OpenText logos.
+- You may not shorten, abbreviate, or modify any Mark.
+Always spell out the Marks exactly as they appear on OpenText media and do not modify and of the Marks, including any OpenText logos.

-- You should include the following trademark attribution statement in your literature and materials (replace everything in brackets [ ] appropriately): “[List of trademarks used, with ‘OpenText’ first, if used, followed by other OpenText marks used, in alphabetical order] are either registered trademarks or trademarks of OpenText.”
+- You should include the following trademark attribution statement in your literature and materials (replace everything in brackets [ ] appropriately): “[List of trademarks used, with ‘OpenText’ first, if used, followed by other OpenText marks used, in alphabetical order] are either registered or unregistered marks of OpenText.”

 - You should follow the basic requirements and guidelines for proper Mark usage, as exemplified in the following examples: